jeremycherfas/user/pages/03.blog/year-in-review-2024/item.md

 - BP systolic 105–135 (127–135, 119–135, 115-143, 120-147); diastolic 64–81 (65–77, 69–77, 63-83, 55–81)
 - Weight 89.06 (87.17, 88.24, 86.45, 87.23)

+Do I need to graph these?

 Last year I wondered about the decline in steps per day; that seems confirmed this year.
 Does it matter?
-I still don't know.
+I still don’t know.
 Active energy has declined too, and weight increased, so maybe a push to make the daily walk a little longer would be a good thing.
-Hard to know, really and right now it doesn't seem like that big a deal.
+Hard to know, really, and right now it doesn’t seem like that big a deal.
 Heart rate and blood pressure do not worry me.

 Medically, all mostly good, although late in the year I started to have more pain in my arthritic left knee.
 Seems OK again right now, but might need some further attention.